 - Let the cake cool before unrolling and spreading the cream cheese filling inside.

-- Chill the pumpkin roll before slicing.
+- Chill before slicing.
 It’s much easier to slice when the icing has firmed up in the fridge.

 - Wilton 9×13-Inch Cookie Sheets: these pans are the perfect size for pumpkin rolls.